Unboxed-Software/solana-course/content/mwa-deep-dive.md

 ---
-title: MWA Deep Dive
+title: Exploring Mobile Wallet Adapter
 objectives:
 - Describe the differences between connecting to a web wallet vs a mobile wallet
 - Connect to and sign transactions from a mobile wallet
 - Create a simple mobile wallet
+- Explain at a high level the interaction between `walletlib` and wallet apps
 ---

 # TL;DR
+- Wallets are just wrappers around a keypair, but they're essential for secure key management
 - Mobile and Web dApps handle their wallet-app connection differently
-- Wallets are just wrappers around a keypair
-- MWA handles all of it's wallet interaction within the `transact` function
+- MWA handles all of its wallet interaction within the `transact` function
-- Wallet authorization is handled explicitly on mobile.
+- Solana Mobile's `walletlib` does the heavy lifting for surfacing wallet requests to wallet apps

 # Overview

-Solana-integrated mobile dApps are the future.
-Banking, gaming, and socials have something to gain from the blockchain, and they all have a place in mobile.
-However, you don't want just any app you download to have unfettered access to your private keys.
-So these dApps need a standard to communicate with the blockchain non-invasively, quickly, and securely.
+Wallets exist to protect your secret keys.
+While some applications might have app-specific keys, many crypto use cases rely on a single identity used across multiple apps.
+In these cases, you very much want to be careful about how you expose signing across these apps.
+You don't want to share your secret key with all of them, which means you need a standard for allowing apps to submit transactions for signature to a secure wallet app that holds your secret key.
 This is where the Mobile Wallet Adapter (MWA) comes in.
-It is the transport layer to connect your dApps to your wallet.
+It's the transport layer to connect your mobile dApps to your wallet.

 ## What is MWA